GTN-Quebec/lom2mlr/rationale.md

 #### `N` and `FN`

-The `FN` element, when applied to a natural person, is carried over directly as `mlr9:DES0800`.
+The `FN` element, when applied to a natural person, is carried over directly as `mlr9:DES0500`.

 The `N` element breaks down into the following components: surname, given, additional, prefix, and suffix.
-This is used both integrally in `mlr9:DES0700`, decomposed in `mlr9:DES0300` (family name) and `mlr9:DES0400` (given name), and re-composed in `mlr9:DES0500`.
+This is used both integrally in `mlr9:DES0600`, decomposed in `mlr9:DES0300` (family name) and `mlr9:DES0400` (given name), and re-composed in `mlr9:DES0500` if the FN is not given.
 In the latter case, we simply use a standard order: "prefix given additional surname suffix".

     :::xml
     <lifeCycle>